GatoGraphQL/GatoGraphQL/README.md

 - **At the plug-in level:** it generates 1.js + 1 .tmpl.js + 1.css files per plug-in.
 Input files are defined in plugins/PLUGIN-NAME/build/minify.sh
 - **At the website level:** it generates 1.js + 1 .tmpl.js + 1.css files for the whole website.
 Input files are defined in themes/THEME-NAME/build/minify.sh

-#### Bundle and minify .js and .css files

-_**Notice:** the current procedure is quite ugly.
-I'll welcome anyone proposing a better solution_
+The procedure is as follows (_the current procedure, explained below, is not very pretty...
+I'll welcome anyone proposing a better solution_)

+1. Install UglifyJS

+ To further reduce the file size of the bundled libraries JS file, I use [UglifyJS](https://github.com/mishoo/UglifyJS2)

-1. Install Google's minimizer Min in your webserver
+2. Install Google's minimizer Min in your webserver

  To bundle and minify files, I'm using [Google's minimizer Min](https://github.com/mrclay/minify), deployed under https://min.localhost/, and executing a script that makes a request and saves the output of the minified file to disk.

-2. Install UglifyJS

- To further reduce the file size of the bundled libraries JS file, I use [UglifyJS](https://github.com/mishoo/UglifyJS2)

 3. Define the environment variables used in minify.sh: POP_APP_PATH, POP_APP_MIN_PATH and POP_APP_MIN_FOLDER